lm1435/firstapp/README.md

 This is my first ruby project and my first hands on github experience.

-Hope I get the hang of this soon.
+Built this fake e-commerce site from the ground up.

-for more info about myself visit http://luis.bitballoon.com/#about-container.
+for more info about myself visit http://luismeza.io